Ayushjssj/AI-Document-Analyzer/README.md

 ---

-# 👨‍💻 Author
+## 👤 Author

-Ayush Pandey
+### Ayush Pandey
+Aspiring AI/ML Engineer & GenAI Enthusiast

+- Python
+- Artificial Intelligence
+- Machine Learning
+- Generative AI
+- LLM Applications
+- RAG Systems
+- Flask
+- React

 ---

-# 📜 License
+## 📜 License

-This project is developed for educational and portfolio purposes.
+This project is licensed under the MIT License.

+---

+## ⭐ Support

+If you like this project, give it a ⭐ on GitHub — it really helps and motivates further development!